bzamecnik/harmoneye.me/source/lessons/physics/sound-and-silence.md

 - what is silence?
 - what is a tone?
 - what is a handclap? how it differs from a tone?
-- how Alice created tone the tone?
+- how Alice created the tone?
 - how it gets into Bob's ears?
 - how Bob hears the music via his ears?